 Blythewood real estate is some of the most expensive in South Carolina, although Blythewood house values don't compare to the most expensive real estate in the U.S.

-Blythewood is a decidedly white-collar town, with fully 87.97% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Blythewood is a town of professionals, managers, and sales and office workers.
-There are especially a lot of people living in Blythewood who work in management occupations (16.73%), office and administrative support (12.48%), and teaching (11.48%).
+Blythewood is a decidedly white-collar town, with fully 86.57% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Blythewood is a town of managers, professionals, and sales and office workers.
+There are especially a lot of people living in Blythewood who work in management occupations (16.15%), office and administrative support (14.72%), and teaching (9.58%).

-Because of many things, Blythewood is a great place for families with children to consider.
-First of all, many other families with children live here, making Blythewood a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Blythewood has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+Blythewood is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Blythewood’s overall crime rate is lower than average for the country.

 Being a small town, Blythewood does not have a public transit system used by locals to get to and from work.